 JUDSON ARCHITECTURE ACCREDITED BY NAAB FOR A FULL 8-YEAR TERM IN 2013!!!

-Judson University is accredited by the North Central Association of Colleges and Schools (NCACS) for a full 10-year term, with a scheduled accreditation visit in 2017-8.
+Judson University is accredited by the North Central Association of Colleges and Schools (NCACS).